vmware/vic/doc/user_doc/vic_app_dev/network_use_cases.md

 #### Bridged Containers with Exposed Port

-Connect two containers on a bridge network and set up one of the containers to publish a port via the vSphere Container Host.
+Connect two containers on a bridge network and set up one of the containers to publish a port via the virtual container host.
 Assume server_app binds to port 5000.

     $ docker network create -d bridge my-bridge-network